-It is well known that building a high-quality CDM critically depends on the size of the training sample \cite{chen_2023_sampling_as_easy,Fu_2024_UnveilCD}.
-A common strategy to enlarge the training dataset is to merge existing datasets into an aggregated one~\cite{Kaufman_2024_coatildm,google_2022_image_concat_datasets,Li_2023_diffusion_models_sample_size,Fu_2024_UnveilCD}.
+Despite the strong expressive power of CDMs, training a high-quality CDM critically depends on the sample size of the training data \cite{chen_2023_sampling_as_easy, Fu_2024_UnveilCD}.
+A common strategy to increase the amount of training data is to merge existing datasets into an aggregated one~\cite{Kaufman_2024_coatildm,google_2022_image_concat_datasets,Li_2023_diffusion_models_sample_size,Fu_2024_UnveilCD}.
 However, datasets collected from different sources often contain distinct types of conditioning information.
-In the simplified setting illustrated in Table~\ref{table_block_wise_missing}, Dataset $D^{(1)}$ contains no samples labeled with condition $C_2$, while dataset $D^{(2)}$ lacks samples associated with condition $C_1$.
-This naturally leads to a fundamental challenge: how to enable a CDM to capture the conditional distribution with combined conditions $P_{X_0|C_1,C_2}$ with aggregated datasets containing block-wise missing conditions?
-Solving this problem would significantly enhance the controllability of diffusion models and broaden the range of tasks they can address.
+In the simplified setting illustrated in Table~\ref{table_block_wise_missing}, dataset $D^{(1)}$ contains no samples labeled with condition $C_2$, while dataset $D^{(2)}$ lacks samples associated with condition $C_1$.
+This naturally gives rise to a fundamental challenge: how can a CDM capture the conditional distribution with joint conditions $P_{X_0|C_1,C_2}$ with aggregated datasets containing block-wise missing conditions?
+Addressing this challenge would substantially enhance the controllability of diffusion models and broaden the range of tasks they can support.

-For example, this data aggregation issue is particularly prominent in molecule generation tasks in chemistry, which form one of our motivating applications.
-In drug discovery, conditional generative models are used to produce molecular candidates that exhibit the desired physicochemical properties~\cite{Haote_Li_KAE,SY_chemguide,hoogeboom_2022_e3_diffusion,Gebauer_2022_cond_drug_design_1}.
-However, constructing large-scale molecular datasets with additional properties remains a formidable challenge in terms of both cost and time; Laboratory measurements are often prohibitively expensive~\cite{Erhirhie_2018_hard_to_get_lethal_dose,SY_chemguide}, while computating molecular properties is notoriously time-consuming~\cite{Fernandez_2024_xray_molecular,Jarrold_2022_mass_spec_molecular}.
+As a motivating example, molecular generation tasks in chemistry exhibit particularly pronounced challenges arising from data aggregation.
+In drug discovery, conditional generative models have been widely used to design molecular candidates that exhibit the desired physicochemical properties~\cite{Haote_Li_KAE,SY_chemguide,hoogeboom_2022_e3_diffusion,Gebauer_2022_cond_drug_design_1}.
+However, constructing large-scale molecular datasets annotated with additional properties remains a formidable challenge in terms of both cost and time.
+Laboratory measurements are often prohibitively expensive~\cite{Erhirhie_2018_hard_to_get_lethal_dose,SY_chemguide}, while the accurate computation of molecular properties is notoriously time-consuming~\cite{Fernandez_2024_xray_molecular,Jarrold_2022_mass_spec_molecular}.